-Once the United States acquired New Orleans and the Louisiana Territory through the Louisiana purchase from France in 1803, President Jefferson and other leaders recognized the need for a survey of the Territory and better communication with the settled area along the Mississippi River.
+Once the United States acquired New Orleans and the Louisiana Territory through the Louisiana Purchase from France in 1803, President Jefferson and other leaders recognized the need for a survey of the Territory and better communication with the settled area along the Mississippi River.
 Jefferson’s administration developed plans for roads to be cut throughout the Mississippi Territory and the Indian nations.

 Benjamin Hawkins served in the Continental Army on George Washington’s staff as his main interpreter of French.
 He was appointed General Superintendent for Indian Affairs by President George Washington in 1796.

-In 1804, at the request of United States Secretary of War Dearborn, Benjamin Hawkins was instructed to talk to the Creeks about establishing road through the Creek Nation.
+In 1804, at the request of United States Secretary of War Dearborn, Benjamin Hawkins was instructed to talk to the Creeks about establishing a road through the Creek Nation.

-While the talks were proceeding, President Thomas Jefferson asked the Surveyor General of the Mississippi Territory, Isaac Briggs, to travel from Washington, DC back to Natchez in the Mississippi Territory “via the Indian paths Hawkins had traveled a few years earlier.”
+While the talks were proceeding, President Thomas Jefferson asked the Surveyor-General of the Mississippi Territory, Isaac Briggs, to travel from Washington, DC back to Natchez in the Mississippi Territory “via the Indian paths Hawkins had traveled a few years earlier.”
 The purpose of this trip was to provide President Jefferson with a true length of a potential mail route based on scientific measurements.

 Journey nearly killed him

 Briggs’s journey across the Creek Nation nearly killed him.
 He and “his assistant Thomas Robertson entered the Creek Nation from Georgia on October 6, 1804, without a guide and immediately became lost.
 They wandered many miles astray in the wilderness” until they came upon the store of a Native American trader.
 Then severe storms delayed them.